How to Extend Polyform Puzzler

 As defined, this puzzle produces 24 solutions.
 If you only want to see if the puzzle is solvable—if there's any solution—you're done.

-Add this code to the beginning of the MyPuzzle class (above the "coordinates" method):
+To check for duplicates, add this code to the beginning of the MyPuzzle class (above the "coordinates" method):

 (The conditions dictionary is actually passed as default-value keyword arguments to the puzzle's "format_solution" method.
-See that method's code or use "help(puzzle.format_solution)" in Python's interactive interpreter for specific details.)
+See that method's code or use "help(puzzle.format_solution)" in Python's interactive interpreter for details.)

 Add the lines above to your puzzle module (if you have any other duplicate suppression code, remove it now), or use examples/my_puzzle_2.py.
 Running the puzzle again results in only 6 solutions, all unique.